mui/material-ui/docs/pages/blog/mui-x-v6-alpha-zero.md

 We operate in a dynamic environment that's subject to change.
 We may need to do more iterations or change the referenced time windows to deliver the great product we want.
 :::

-Finally, we’ll release the first `v6.0.0` stable, and we’ll continue improving the components and adding features, but without making any new breaking changes until the next major version.
+At last, we’ll release the first `v6.0.0` stable, and we’ll continue improving the components and adding features, but without making any new breaking changes until the next major version.
-We’re establishing a one-year cycle for major versions, meaning the next major comes next year.
+We’re establishing a one-year cycle for major versions, meaning the next major comes about one year after this release.

 ## What happens to v5?